 How to Hide Your Online Status Temporarily

-But wait!
-It turns out that there is a way you can temporarily hide the fact that you are online, while still being able to read and check messages automatically.
+You can temporarily hide the fact that you are online, while still being able to read and check messages automatically.
 This is a workaround/exploit, and as such is not be guaranteed to work following updates to the app or to the service as a whole.
-With all that out of the way, let’s take a look at how you can hide your online status from your contacts to check your messages in peace.
+You can hide your online status from your contacts to check your messages in peace.

 Turn on Airplane Mode